thomasbuch/yellowPages_scraper/README.md

 (4) Which page do you want to start on.
 This feature has been added to allow you to start from the search results on e.g. page 5 in case you've already scraped pages 1-4.
 This makes it easier to scrape in batches.

+Outputs contacts to CSV with the following information:

+- Company name
+- Company description
+- Phone number
+- E-mail (if any)
+- Website (if any)
+- State
+- Suburb
+- Postcode